gazebosim/gz-transport/tutorials/23_topic_statistics.md

-With both `GZ_TRANSPORT_TOPIC_STATISTICS` set to `1` and a node enabling topic statistics, then you will be able to echo statistic information from the command line using `ign topic -et /statistics`.
+With both `GZ_TRANSPORT_TOPIC_STATISTICS` set to `1` and a node enabling topic statistics, then you will be able to echo statistic information from the command line using `gz topic -et /statistics`.

 It is possible to change the statistics output topic from `/statistics` to one of your choosing by specifying a topic name when enabling topic